-The second fiscal quarter of 2016 was a quarter of continued revenue growth and business plan execution.
+The first fiscal quarter of 2017 was a quarter of continued revenue growth and business plan execution.
 During the quarter, the Company saw its entire customer base continue their MATS compliance activities.
 During the quarter, the Company had long terms contracts on 20 EGU's.
-The compliance efforts of our customer base resulted in exponential sales growth over the same period last year and positive cash flow from operations.
+The compliance efforts of our customer base resulted in exponential sales growth over the same period last year.